-Action(s): Behavior intervention specialists and aides will provide intensive behavior training to support teachers in addressing student behavioral needs.
-In addition, a short-term, intensive behavior intervention program will be offered for students who are not successful in their current setting.
+Action(s): In order to address this condition of high suspension rates for our foster students, the district will develop and implement an intensive student support program that is designed to address some of the major causes of suspensions, including lack of behavior intervention plans with our high-needs students.
+This action will provide additional behavioral resources, which includes behavior intervention specialists and aides.
+These specialists and aides will provide intensive behavior training to support teachers in addressing student behavioral needs across the LEA, which will ensure that our foster youth are receiving the required supports.
+In addition, a short-term, intensive behavior intervention program will be offered across the LEA to students who are not successful in their current setting.